Stock Market A to Z: Strategic Investment vs. Gambling

-Strategic Investment vs. the Inflation Casino
+Strategic Investment and the Inflation Casino

 But should you only focus on the downward risk?
 Don’t ignore the fact that without strategic investment, you could lose big — thanks to the big bad risk of inflation.

+The Federal Reserve Bank influences the supply of money in the United States.
+Their stated goal is to increase core inflation (measured by a fancy statistic called Core PCE) by two percent a year.
 This means that the Fed wants your money to lose two percent of its value by next year.

 For most people, a guaranteed two percent loss is better than a possible 50 percent loss.
 But your money loses about two to three percent of its purchasing power every single year.

 In 35 years, your $15,000 will be worth about $7,500.
 Given this scenario, I would say that it’s riskier if you don’t invest.
 This is why I like to focus on “positive” risks instead of “negative” ones when I think about investing in stocks.